 Billy Joel released “We Didn’t Start the Fire” back in 1989 and earned him a Grammy nomination and many other honors.

-It was only until a blunder during a 2014 concert that Joel’s feelings for his song were revealed, calling it “one of the worst melodies” he ever wrote.
+It wasn’t until a mistake during a 2014 concert that Joel revealed his feelings for the song, calling it “one of the worst melodies” he ever wrote.

 Joel proceeded to dissect his hit, much to the heartbreak of the crowd.
 The song might have been a hit for everyone else, but it certainly was not for him.